Building with Passport

 Notes on best practices for scoring

-It is recommended to use the Gitcoin Passport default Scorer.
+It is recommended to use the Passport XYZ default Scorer.
 For now, this is the only option for server-side score calculations, but you can choose whether you wish the server to return an integer value (0-100) or return a Boolean (0 or 1).
-This is selected when you create the instance of the Scorer at scorer.gitcoin.co (opens in a new tab).
+This is selected when you create the instance of the Scorer at developer.passport.xyz (opens in a new tab).

 If you choose to return an integer value, you can make your own choice about what threshold score to use to gate your content.
 In this tutorial, you are receiving an integer value from the Scorer API and thresholding it in the app.
 The threshold is hardcoded into the app with a value of 20.
 This is thought to be a pretty good general purpose threshold, but you can choose to raise the threshold if you want to be more stringent, or lower it to be more lenient.
 Picking the right threshold is application-specific and might require some experimentation to get it just right.